linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 13.02.2023 (announcement Pixly)
+- We continued to work on an update of an old project - **Pixly**.
+- We will continue to improve the platform in the near future!

 ### 13.02.2023 (announcement DNServer)
 - We're adding more DNS servers to our DNServer platform!